ZolF-Anton/Zavod_NN/README.md

   </a>
 </p>
 <h1 align="center">
  Willkommen to Zavod.
-It's based on Gatsby (One of thr best SSG).
+It's based on Gatsby (One of the best SSG).
 </h1>
 <h3>
  <a href="https://zavod-kd.ru/">